|

 massive bronze sculpture arrived in the capital in two pieces and

-American Eagle is a millennium gift to the State Department
+Eagle is a millennium gift to the State Department from the

-which promotes knowledge of 19th-century artist Jasper F. Cropsey
+promotes knowledge of 19th-century artist Jasper F. Cropsey and

-and makes other works of art available to the public.
-It was cast
+makes other works of art available to the public.
+It was cast by

 foundries specializing in art casting.

-realism," is the recipient of the U.S. Congress Citation Award and
+recipient of the U.S. Congress Citation Award and has been featured

-has been featured twice on CBS's Sunday Morning.
-In addition
+twice on CBS's Sunday Morning.
+In addition to the massive

-to the massive Peace Fountain at St. John the Divine, his
+Peace Fountain at St. John the Divine, his sculptures

-sculptures include The Tempest and Hamlet for the
+include The Tempest and Hamlet for the Shakespeare

-12-foot bronze Victory Eagle for Hofstra University on Long
+Victory Eagle for Hofstra University on Long Island; and a

-Island; and a Bill of Rights Eagle and Tree of Learning
+Bill of Rights Eagle and Tree of Learning for

-for Vanderbilt University in Nashville.
-He is currently working
+Vanderbilt University in Nashville.
+He is currently working on a

 |